Why do you Inner child healing exercises to have a better sleep at night?

 Gently do this without aggression, persuasion, or force.
 Let the inner child determine when it will sit in that chair.

-You need to make this space as safe as possible.
+You need to make this space as safe as possible when practicing inner child healing exercises, as you may get emotional.

 When you start to pose questions to your inner child, pose them as if you were talking to a very young child.
 Remember, children do not understand adult language.
 Therefore it is essential to talk in their language.